 - Faculty of Business and Law

 - AGSE203 Hawthorn campus

-Perri Campbell is the author of Digital Selves (2015), and Rethinking Young People’s Marginalisation: Beyond Neo-Liberal Futures?
+Perri Campbell is the author of Rethinking Young People’s Marginalisation: Beyond Neo-Liberal Futures?
 (2019).
-Perri writes about young people’s use of digital technology, entrepreneurialism, civic participation and social enterprise programs.
-She has published in the field of critical youth studies about what it means to ‘grow up’ post-Global Financial Crisis in relation to social movements including Occupy and Black Lives Matter.
-Her current work addresses questions about young people’s work-life futures and the role Social Enterprise organisations can play.
-She has been an Alfred Deakin Postdoctoral Research Fellow at Deakin University, and a Visiting Scholar at the Institute for the Study of Societal Issues at the University of California, Berkeley.
+Perri writes about young people’s civic participation and entrepreneurialism, youth focused social enterprise programs, and digital technology.
+She has published in the field of critical youth studies about what it means to ‘grow up’ post-Global Financial Crisis and participate in social movements Occupy and Black Lives Matter.
+Her current work addresses questions about young people’s work-life futures and the role Work Integration Social Enterprise can play.
+She has been an Alfred Deakin Postdoctoral Research Fellow at Deakin University and a Visiting Scholar at the Institute for the Study of Societal Issues at the University of California, Berkeley.

-Entrepreneurship; Social enterprise; Social impact; Digital Media, Film and Television; Sociology
+Entrepreneurship; Social enterprise; Social impact; Digital Media, Film and Television; Sociology; Gender Studies; Youth Studies

 PhD candidate and honours supervision

 Accredited to supervise Masters & Doctoral students as Co-Supervisor.

 - Social Change - 160805